pablohd10/k8s-iot-tachograph-digital-twin/README.md

 # 📊 k8s-iot-tachograph-digital-twin

 This project simulates a scalable IoT digital tachograph system using Kubernetes and Docker, designed for deployment on Google Cloud Platform (GCP).
-It features a modular architecture for simulating vehicle tachographs, managing telemetry, and providing analytics through ThingsBoard and custom microservices.
+It features a modular architecture for simulating vehicle tachographs, managing telemetry and events, and providing analytics through ThingsBoard and custom microservices.

 ## 🏗️ Architecture